paper-engineer/laser-gallery/docs/_pages/instructions.md

 steps to run
 - import file to lightburn or create simple design (or use built-in calibration templates)
-- setup file (cut path, correct thickness, select power/speed/passes, etc)
+- setup file for cutting (select power/speed/passes, tabs, kerf offset)
-- load blank and run through checklist: properly aligned, masked if necessary?, hold downs?
+- load blank of correct material and run through checklist: properly aligned, masked if necessary?, hold downs?
 - set focus with tool
 - (after camera calibrated) on lightburn, click camera button to see workpiece. move file so it aligns with the workpiece where you want to cut/engrave it.
 - click "home" on lightburn or laser. click "frame" confirm location ok.